helenagarajau/Slots-777-Jackpot-City-/policy-privacy.md

    We analyze data to ensure the smooth functioning of our games, identify bugs or errors, and enhance user experience.

 2. **To Analyze Performance and Trends**
-   Usage data helps us understand overall player behavior, allowing us to optimize gameplay, design, and future updates.
+   Usage data helps us understand player behavior, allowing us to optimize gameplay, design, and future updates.

 3. **To Deliver Targeted Advertisements** (where applicable)
    We may use advertising identifiers to display relevant ads within our games.
 These ads may be personalized based on your device or usage data, but we do not share personally identifiable information with advertisers.